i-Run/testy-box/README.md

 * `AfterEach` and `AfterAll` callbacks are run in the reverse order of the declaration.
 * `ParameterResolver` resolves a type with the first extension able to resolve it.
 If none can resolve a parameter, the parameter resolution will fail with standard JUnit exception.

-This extension is usefull to register test resources in order (for instance, register the DataSource before the loaded):
+This extension is usefull to register test resources in order (for instance, register the DataSource before loading the database schema):

 ```java